whitmanarchive/whitman-marginalia/README.md

 # whitman-marginalia
-Data Repo | Whitman Marginalia TEI
+Data Repo | Whitman Marginalia TEI and Geography Scrapbook

 [<em>The Walt Whitman Archive</em>](http://whitmanarchive.org/) endeavors to make Whitman's vast work freely and conveniently accessible to scholars, students, and general readers.
 Whitman's major life work, <em>Leaves of Grass</em>, went through six very different editions, each of which was issued in a number of formats, creating a book that is probably best studied as numerous distinct creations rather than as a single revised work.
 His many other writings—varied and significant—include fiction, notebooks, manuscript fragments, prose essays, letters, marginalia, and voluminous journalistic articles.
 Drawing on the resources of libraries and collections from around the world, the <em>Whitman Archive</em> is the most comprehensive record of works by and about Whitman—and continues to grow.
 The <em>Archive</em> is directed by Kenneth M. Price (University of Nebraska–Lincoln) and Ed Folsom (University of Iowa), with ongoing contributions from many other editor-scholars, students, information professionals, and technologists.